Like us on Facebook

 You may want to purchase an exercise heart rate monitor to wear during your workouts to help you keep your heart rate within your target zone.
 Dysautonomia International does not endorse any specific products, but exercise heart rate minotors with chest straps are usually more accurate than pulse oximeters you place on your finger.
 This is especially so for dysautonomia patients who have abnormalities in peripheral blood flow (common in some forms of dysautonomia), as this is more likely to give an inaccurate reading using a finger based monitor.

-Rowing - use a rowing machine, or if you are feeling well enough, a kayak or rowboat.
-You may want to start out slow - maybe 2-5 minutes a day.
+Rowing - use a rowing machine, or if you are feeling well enough, a kayak.
+You may want to start out slow, maybe 2-5 minutes a day.
 At your own pace, sometimes adding a few minutes minute a week, try to work your way up to 45 minutes per day, 5 days a week, with 30 minutes of your routine done in your target heart rate zone.
-Be sure to warm up at the beinning and cool down at the end.
+Be sure to warm up at the beginning and cool down at the end.

 Recumbent Biking - recumbent exercise bikes are different than regular exercise bikes.
 They seat the rider in a reclined position, rather than upright.
 Try recumbent biking a few minutes a day, adding a few minutes each week, until you can work out 45 minutes a day, five days a week, with 30 minutes of that workout in your target heart rate zone.
 Be sure to warm up at the begining and cool down at the end of each workout.